Stone Age:ca. 4000 BC:

 44-326 AD: Procuratorial rule by Rome in Jerusalem.

-66-70 AD: 1st Judean revolt led by Titus against Romans;city and temple partially
+66-70 AD: 1st Judean revolt led by Titus against Romans;city and temple partially destroyed.

 117-138 AD: Jerusalem made a Roman colony.